Water timer: Alternatives

-An alternative to a water timer to administer precise amounts of water at a regular basis, is to precisely calculate the needed waterflow and arrange a system composed by a Time switch and an electric pump that.
+An alternative to a water timer to administer precise amounts of water at a regular basis, is to precisely calculate the needed waterflow and arrange a system composed by a time switch and an electric pump.
 The electric pump is to be arranged to be turned on and off at regular intervals by the time switch to administer (fairly) precise and regular water quantities.
 This approach, used frequently in DIY watering systems, allows financial savings as the water timer can be discarded.
 For high-end applications, water timers sometimes allow more flexibility.